Costs & Aid

-The Bachelor of Science in Health Informatics and Health Information Management program is a self-sustaining, fee-based program administered by UW Professional & Continuing Education.
-Instructional, or course, fees are assessed on a per-credit basis and are the same for resident (Washington state) and non-resident students.
+The Bachelor of Science in Health Informatics and Health Information Management program is a self-sustaining, fee-based program offered by the Department of Health Services in collaboration with UW Continuum College.

 Students in fee-based programs can apply for various forms of financial aid to help cover their education costs, including federal financial aid, scholarships and loans.
 We encourage you to apply early.
 For more information, visit the fee-based programs page on the Office of Student Financial Aid website.

-Students in fee-based programs are not eligible for tuition exemptions or university grants, including the Washington State Tuition Exemption and Husky Promise programs.
+Fee-based students are not eligible for tuition exemptions or university grants, including the Husky Promise program.

 The Office of Merit Scholarships, Fellowships & Awards offers information and resources about student scholarship opportunities and also mentors students through the various application processes.
-Their website has a specific page for prospective undergraduate students that offers information about financial aid resources available to transfer students.
+Their website includes information about financial aid resources available to transfer students.

 Students may also qualify for scholarships offered through professional associations.
 Check the websites of associations such as the American Health Information Management Association, the Seattle Health Information Management Association and the Washington State Health Information Management Association for details.